 I’m using this physical example of child abuse to illustrate a tool we use to dismiss and ignore oppressed groups – paternalism.
 Paternalism is the idea that those with less power (people who are oppressed) are incapable of identifying what harms them, and those in power (oppressors) know best for those they’re abusing.

-People of color, disabled folks, and so on for all groups who hold less social power – we are not children.
+Adults of color, disabled adults, and so on for all grown-ups who hold less social power – we are not children.

 Paternalism also gives us a false belief that equivocating two different oppressed groups to gain a foothold for one of them, is okay.
 It’s not okay.
 It’s fundamentally problematic to do what I did above.